mysociety/fixmystreet/running/admin_manual.md

 # Administrator's Manual

 <p class="lead">This guide will give you a broad overview of what it takes to
-administer a FixMyStreet site and the types problems that you might face when running it.
+administer a FixMyStreet site and the types of problem that you might face when running it.
 It includes some examples of how mySociety's own
 <a href="http://www.fixmystreet.com">fixmystreet.com</a> administrator deals with
 these issues.</p>